fkie-cad/cwe_checker/README.md

 If you modify it, add the command line flag `--config=src/config.json` to tell the *cwe_checker* to use the modified file.
 For information about other available command line flags you can pass the `--help` flag to the *cwe_checker*.

+There is _experimental_ support for the analysis of Linux loadable kernel modules (LKMs). `cwe_checker` will recognize if you pass an LKM and will execute a subset of the CWE checks available for user-space programs.
+Analyses are configurable via a separate [configuration file](src/lkm_config.json).

 If you use the stable version, you can also look at the [online documentation](https://fkie-cad.github.io/cwe_checker/index.html) for more information.

 ### For Bare-Metal Binaries ###